Psycho II (film): Filming

 Principal photography of Psycho II took place at Universal Studios in Universal City, California on Soundstage 24 from June 30–August 13, 1982.
 The Bates house set was still standing from 1960, but the motel had to be reconstructed.
 Similarly to the original film, it was mostly shot on the Universal backlot and in a number of sound stages.
-Several props and set pieces from the original film were found by set designers John W. Corso and Julie Fletcher, including two Tiffany lamps, the stuffed owl and raven, the brass hands seen in Mrs. Bates's bedroom, the bedroom fireplace, the Victorian bed and armoire, and the 40-foot-long threadbare runner for the staircase.
+Several props and set pieces from the original film were found by set designers John W. Corso and Julie Fletcher, including two Tiffany lamps, the stuffed owl and raven, the brass hands seen in Mrs. Norma Bates's bedroom, the bedroom fireplace, the Victorian bed and armoire, and the 40-foot-long threadbare runner for the staircase.
 The exterior of the house featured in the original film was relocated to a different section of the Universal Studios lot for the production.
-The town of Fairvale (seen when Lila Loomis is tailed by Dr. Raymond) is actually Courthouse Square, which is probably best known for its appearance in Back to the Future (1985), located on the Universal Studios backlot.
+The town of Fairvale, seen when Lila Loomis is tailed by Dr. Bill Raymond (Robert Loggia) is actually Courthouse Square, which is probably best known for its appearance in Back to the Future (1985), located on the Universal Studios backlot.

 Both Franklin and Holland wanted the film to be a tribute to Alfred Hitchcock and the original film.
 To accomplish this, they added various in-jokes such as the scene when Mary and Norman first go into Norman's mother's room, before they turn the lights on, Alfred Hitchcock's silhouette is visible on the wall to the far right.
 Franklin also repeated various shots from the original film such as the shot where Norman walks into the kitchen and sets his jacket down on the chair.
 The final pages of the shooting script were not distributed to cast and crew until the last day of filming.

-The last shot of the film with Norman standing in front of the house was used as a Christmas card for various crew members.
+The final shot of Norman standing in front of the house was used as a Christmas card for various crew members.
 When Universal presented concept art for the one sheet film poster, director Franklin was not pleased with it.
 It was editor Andrew London who came up with the idea of using the Christmas card photo as the film poster and also came up with the tagline: It's 22 years later and Norman Bates is coming home.

 Reflecting on the shoot, Franklin recalled Perkins as being "very generous" on-set, and praised Miles as a "powerhouse" and "one of the most forceful" actors he had worked with.
+Reportedly, Perkins and Tilly did not get along well during filming.